ad-si/Brillo/README.md

 ## History

-This library is a fork of [gloss](https://github.com/benl23x5/gloss) and improves upon it in the following ways:
+This library is a fork of [gloss](https://github.com/benl23x5/gloss) and improves upon it in several ways.

-- Remove support for deprecated backends GLUT and SDL and use GLFW instead
-  - High DPI / Retina display support
-  - (x) button can be used to close the window
-- Remove broken `gloss-raster` due to unmaintained dependency "repa"
-- In-source `brillo-juicy` package
-- Remove broken Travis CI scripts
-- Add screenshots for all examples
-- Manage issues and discussions on GitHub
-- Format all code with Fourmolu
+Check out the [CHANGELOG](./CHANGELOG.md) for more details.